alejandroaguileraalcalde-ing/FederatedLearnig_Demo/README.md

 # FederatedLearnig_Demo
 This is the code I created for showing the possibility of creating a simple linear regression model with tensorflow and used it in an android app in order to use Federated Learning.
 Here is both the app and server code.
+Also the machine learning model file.

 In this project I created a machine learning model and train it on device with my phone.